Who Wins in a Downturn?

 Personal Control

 Resilient people spend their time and energy focusing on situations and events that they have control over.
 Because they put their efforts where they can have the most impact, they feel empowered and confident.
-Those who spend time worrying about uncontrollable events can often feel lost, helpless, and powerless to take action.
+Those who spend time worrying about uncontrollable events can often feel lost, helpless, and powerless to act.

 Challenge